miltonllera/neovim-config/README.md

 \- init.lua
 ```

-This structure is important since Lua will not load files that are not in located inside `lua`.
+This structure is important since Lua will not load files that are not located inside `lua`.
 The file `init.lua` loads all the modules located inside this folder to set the configuration.
 Most of the names are self explanatory.
-The most important file here is `plugins.lua`, which is the module that loads the relevant plugins using `packer`.
+The most important file here is `plugins.lua`, which is the module that loads the relevant plugins.
 Some of the most important plugins are:

 1. [**`packer`**](https://github.com/wbthomason/packer.nvim): Manage the plugins.
 2. [**`lspconfig`**](https://github.com/neovim/nvim-lspconfig): provides a client for the different language servers using the Language Server Protocol (LSP).